ShisheerKaushik24/7even/exampleSite/content/gallery/index.md

 title: "Gallery"
 date: 2022-06-25T18:35:46+05:30
 draft: false
-description: "Welcome to my gallery!
+description: "Welcome to our gallery!
 Explore our collection of images."
 ---

 ## Welcome to our Gallery!